zulip/zulip/contrib_bots/bots/yoda/readme.md

 # Overview

-This is the documentation for how to set up and run the yoda_bot. (`yoda_bot.py`)
+This is the documentation for how to set up and run the yoda bot. (`yoda.py`)

 This directory contains library code for running Zulip bots that react to messages sent by users.

 This bot will allow users to translate a sentence into 'Yoda speak'.
-It looks for messages starting with '@yoda'.
+It looks for messages starting with at-mention of the botname.
 You will need to have a Mashape API key.
 Please see instructions for getting one below.

 ## Setup